Amanda-Amaral/Amanda-Amaral/README.md

-- 👋 Hi, I’m @Amanda-Amaral, I'm 31 yo from Florianópolis,BR.
+- 👋 Hi, I’m @Amanda-Amaral, I'm 31 yo from Florianópolis, BR.
 - 👀 I’m interested in improve my data science skills.
 - 🌱 I’m currently on the post graduation program in Data Science and Analytics on PUC-Rio.
 - 💞️ I’m looking to collaborate on future data science projects.